 will necessitate incursion of costs in response, which costs, over the disclosure years of the IPP remaining on and after the first date on which they are reasonably incurred, have an impact on the price path by an amount at least equivalent to 1% of the aggregated forecast MARs for the disclosure years of the IPP in which costs were or will be incurred.

-Error

-Error means incorrect data-
+Error event

-discovered in an IPP determination and clearly unintended by the Commission to be included in it; or

-relied upon by the Commission in making or amending an IPP determination and clearly unintended by the Commission to be relied upon in making or amending it,
+‘Error event’ means, subject to subclause (2), a clearly unintended circumstance identified by the Commission where the IPP was determined or amended based on an error, including where:

+incorrect data was used in setting the price path or a quality standard; or

+data was incorrectly applied in setting the price path or a quality standard.

+For the purposes of subclause (1), an error relating to-

-determined by the Commission to have an impact on the price path of an amount at least equivalent to 1% of the aggregated forecast MARs for the disclosure years of the IPP affected by the incorrect data.
+the price path will not constitute an error event unless the error has an impact on the price path of an amount equivalent to at least 1% of the aggregate forecast MAR for the affected disclosure years of the IPP; and

+the quality standards, or grid output measures, is to the value of a metric by which such quality standards or grid output measures are specified in the IPP, but not to the metric itself.

 When price-quality paths may be reconsidered

 Transpower's IPP may be reconsidered where-